 Renting a 2 bedroom apartment at the time and wanting more space to have a room for a music teaching studio, we knew that the property we find must accomodate for all of this.
-Further discussions revealed that he did not want an apartment and the property had to have a minimum of 3 bedrooms, 2 bathrooms and 2 parking spaces all with a maximum budget of $870,000, which would be a challenge to meet in terms of the property type and to satisfy the suburbs and location criteria, but we were up for the challenge.
+Further discussions revealed that Matt didn’t want an apartment and the property had to have a minimum of 3 bedrooms, 2 bathrooms and 2 parking spaces all with a maximum budget of $870,000, which would be a challenge to meet in terms of the property type and to satisfy the suburbs and location criteria, but we were up for the challenge.

-During our search for this client, the market was relatively slow and we had encountered many vendors asking unrealistic prices for their properties.
+During our search for Matt, the market was relatively slow and we had encountered many vendors asking unrealistic prices for their properties.
 They may have been able to achieve these asking prices previously, but it seems they had not been educated on the slower market conditions and that their prices should be adjusted accordingly.

-As a result of the slower market conditions, many people were holding off on selling their properties which resulted in stock levels being at record lows.
+As a result of the slower market conditions, many people were holding off on selling their properties too which resulted in stock levels being at record lows.
 This meant that there was also less suitable properties for our client.
 In these situations, many people find it difficult to find a property that meets their needs and within their budget or they end up paying too much for it – but not for Aus Property Professional’s clients.

 It was time for us to begin our due diligence for this clients property search.
-We prepared a thorough client brief which contained an extensive list of his ‘must have’ and ‘preferred’ items.
+We prepared a thorough client brief which contained an extensive list of Matt’s ‘must have’ and ‘preferred’ items.
 From here it was time to commence the search, looking at properties listed on market and also contacting real estate agents and vendors directly to locate suitable properties that we could get that were not listed for sale.